WRITTEN BY: KIMBERLY ALANIZ, LCSW-S

-Biologically, anxiety prepares and propels the body to fight or flee a stressful situation in an attempt to protect.
+Biologically, anxiety prepares and helps the body to fight, freeze or flee a stressful situation in an attempt to protect.
 You may experience this as a rapid heart rate and breathing, which purpose is to send oxygenated blood to muscles you need in the process (i.e., your legs).
 You may even experience this as racing thoughts, which mentally prepares you for every possible scenario.
 Although the experience itself may feel negative, healthy amounts of anxiety are normal.

 So, when can anxiety be bad or unhelpful?
 When the feelings of anxiety become excessive dread or fear that interrupts everyday life even when there is no evidence of a real threat.
 These symptoms could suggest a clinical anxiety disorder.

 Common Anxiety Disorders:

 · Social anxiety disorder- excessive fear and irrational thoughts about social situations to include worries about feeling judged, embarrassed or humiliated.

 · Panic disorder- excessive fear and worries about losing control or disaster accompanied by sudden or frequent attacks of fear that last a few minutes to longer (also called panic attacks).

 · Feelings of panic, dread and doom,

 · Shortness of breath or rapid shallow breathing,

 · Tense muscles,